Limits of Absoluteness of Observed Events in Timelike Scenarios: A No-Go Theorem: Introduction

 This paper is laid out as follows.
 In Section~\ref{Sect:WF}, we first go through the original (Section~\ref{Subsect:OWF}) and extended (Section~\ref{Subsect:EWF}) Wigner's Friend thought experiments, with special focus for the Extended Wigner's Friend thought experiment on the assumptions required to achieve a contradiction with standard quantum mechanics.

-In Section~\ref{Sect:CFP}, we extend these results to a new paradox: the Causal Friendliness Paradox.
-In Section~\ref{Subsect:NewScenario}, we describe the (hypothetical) experimental scenario for the Causal Friendliness Paradox to occur, before in Section~\ref{Subsect:CFNogo} giving the assumptions required for such a scenario to give predictions contradicting standard quantum mechanics (a contradiction we formally prove in Subsection~\ref{Subsect:CFProof}).
+In Section~\ref{Sect:CFP}, we extend these results to a new paradox: the Causal Time-Symmetric Friendliness Paradox.
+In Section~\ref{Subsect:NewScenario}, we describe the (hypothetical) experimental scenario for the Causal Time-Symmetric Friendliness Paradox to occur, before in Section~\ref{Subsect:CFNogo} giving the assumptions required for such a scenario to give predictions contradicting standard quantum mechanics (a contradiction we formally prove in the Appendix).

-In Section~\ref{Sect:CFPWeakenedAOE}, we expand on our result from Section~\ref{Sect:CFP}, by seeing to what extent we can weaken the Absoluteness of Observed Events assumption common to both our Causal Friendliness Paradox and the Extended Wigner's Friend Paradoxes.
+In Section~\ref{Sect:CFPWeakenedAOE}, we expand on our result from Section~\ref{Sect:CFP}, by seeing to what extent we can weaken the Absoluteness of Observed Events assumption common to both our Causal Time-Symmetric Friendliness Paradox and the Extended Wigner's Friend Paradoxes.
 We do this by looking at a result by Leifer and Pusey \cite{leifer2017}, where they weakened the $\psi$-ontic reproducibility assumption in Price's 2007 no-go result on time-symmetry and retrocausality \cite{Price2012Retro}, to instead just require $\lambda$-mediation.
 In Section~\ref{Subsect:lambdafrompsi}, we review how Leifer and Pusey weakened the $\psi$-ontic reproducibility assumption into $\lambda$-mediation.
 In Section~\ref{Subsect:WeakeningAOE}, we then analogise this weakening at an operational, rather than ontological, level, to enable us to weaken the Absoluteness of Observed Events assumption while still being able to generate an inequality that quantum mechanics violates.
 However, in Section~\ref{Subsect:impossAPE}, we then show that we cannot weaken this assumption any further (i.e., specifically remove the Absoluteness of the Pseudo Events - the Friends measuring their system - which may or may not be unitarily ``rewound'' by the Wigners) without losing the ability to generate such a contradiction, with either quantum correlations or even Popescu and Rohrlich's Boxworld's correlations \cite{Popescu1994}.

 Finally, in Section~\ref{Sect:Discussions}, we discuss our results: in Section~\ref{Subsect:Comparisons}, we compare our results to previous work; and in Section~\ref{Subsect:Implications}, we discuss the implications of our work for the study of Wigner's Friend-style paradoxes, and quantum foundations more broadly.